 Understanding Autoimmune Diseases and Vitamin D

-The immune system's mistaken identity crisis leads to a diverse array of chronic conditions affecting millions.
+The our immunity-support collection's mistaken identity crisis leads to a diverse array of chronic conditions affecting millions.
 These health challenges arise when our natural defenses confuse healthy tissues for foreign invaders.
 Remedy's Vitamin D3 supplement.

 Defining Autoimmune Conditions